MartinBuchheim/Transparency4Ortho/README.md

 You can easily restore the original version of those files by re-running the X-Plane installer over your installation.
 That said, if you don't want to do that or still have problems after restoring (please let me know!), you can also skip this error and give it a shot.
 The relevant commands can be displayed using `Transparency4Ortho --help`.

 ## Does it run on Windows / Mac / Linux
 Transparency4Ortho is developed using Java, so it should run on all of these platforms.
-Transparency4Ortho relies on the `DSFTool` which is part of the official [X-Plane Developer Command-Line Tools](https://developer.x-plane.com/tools/xptools/).
-They are also available for these three platforms Transparency4Ortho will (attempt to) download them automatically.

 ## Can I run it without installing Java?
 Currently not, but I am working on versions that bundle the necessary Java runtime for each platform.
 Currently you need to download a runtime of Java 11 (or higher) yourself.
 I recommend [AdoptOpenJDK](https://adoptopenjdk.net/).